-It is unlikely that any documents you choose to include in your kit will keep you alive. (-: However, having them all organized and together can make your life so much easier now! (and in the event of an emergency).
-I use my binder regularly and it is so nice having it all in one place.
-Read through the comments to see many, many situations when people have used their binders on normal days as well as in an emergency.
+Having an important documents folder organized and together can make your life so much easier now (and in the event of an emergency).
+I use my “Grab and go” binder regularly and it is so nice having everything in one place.
+If you don’t believe me, read through the comments to see many, many situations when people have used their binders on normal days as well as in an emergency.

 Making insurance claims, searching for missing loved ones (heaven forbid), staying in touch with family and friends, traveling around the country and accessing your financial accounts will all be much easier if you have some essential documents at your fingertips.